 Approximately 8 experiments are performed during the term.
 Experiments are selected to illustrate important principles of physical chemistry and to make the student familiar with important experimental methods.
-The course is intended to make the student think critically about reliability of experimental results and to attempt to interpret them in the light of his previous chemical experimence.
+The course is intended to

-Academic Career: Undergraduate Course Component: Credit Laboratory Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: CHEM 1410; CREQ: CHEM 1420
+Course Component: Credit Laboratory

+Course Requirements: PREQ: CHEM 1410; CREQ: CHEM 1420